Sedley Baptist Church

 SECTION II.
 TERMINATION

 D. Exclusion by action of this church.
-(Should a member become an offense to the church and its good name by reason of immoral or unchristian conduct, or by persistent breach of his covenant vows, or nonsupport of the church, the church may terminate his membership by a three-fourths vote of those present and voting at a regular or called church conference, but only after due notice and hearing, and after faithful efforts have been made to bring such member to repentance and amendment.)
+(Should a member become an offense to the church and its good name by reason of immoral or unchristian conduct, or by persistent breach of his/her covenant vows, or nonsupport of the church, the church may terminate his/her membership by a three-fourths vote of those present and voting at a regular or called church conference, but only after due notice and hearing, and after faithful efforts have been made to bring such member to repentance and amendment.)

 Reference Matthew Chapter 18, v.
 15-17.